j7168908jx/j7168908jx.github.io/_pages/games/connecting-dots/index.md

 - A triangle is formed when three lines connect three dots.
 - Valid triangle cannot contain any other existing triangle inside it.

+Dots will be marked gray if no valid moves can be made from them.

 <button id="start-game"> Click to start the game </button>
 <button id="reset-game" style="display: none"> Click to reset the game status </button>